-Organic gardeners often wonder how to kill grass and eliminate lawns without using herbicides -- and without excessive work.
-Well, there's an easy and natural way to do the job in preparation for opening up planting beds, a method that involves using newspapers to smother your lawn.
+Organic gardeners often wonder how to kill grass and eliminate lawns without using herbicides — and without excessive work.
+Well, there is an easy and natural way to do the job in preparation for opening up planting beds.
+It is a method that involves using newspapers to smother your lawn.

-Natural Way to Kill Grass, Step 1: Mowing (Optional)
+Getting Rid of Grass, Step 1: Mowing (Optional)

-Natural Way to Kill Grass, Step 2: Laying Newspapers
+Getting Rid of Grass, Step 2: Laying Newspapers

 In order to kill grass effectively using this natural method, it is important to keep two things in mind as you lay the newspapers over the lawn: